Estimated reading time: 5 minutes

 A second CDC recommendation is emphasizing respiratory etiquette and hand hygiene by all employees.
 CDC recommends placing posters at the entrance to workplaces and in other workplace areas where employees are likely to see them.
 The posters can encourage staying at home when sick, and emphasize coughing and sneezing etiquettes and hand hygiene.
 However, this method may be time-consuming as these posters have to be designed, printed and distributed, maybe even across multiple offices.
 We recommend you publish these messages on digital signage screens instead.
 With digital signage, you can design and publish messages within seconds, immediately informing your staff on these important etiquettes.
 On top of that, they’re repeatedly shown to your employees, ensuring your employees will remember the information.
 This way, they can actually apply these important etiquettes on a daily basis.

 Compliance communication is of the utmost importance, especially in healthcare facilities.
 The most common problems with preventing or stopping the spread of infection are due to an error in compliance, when employees don’t follow procedures by the book.
 Compliance communication is about communicating the rules and regulations that apply to an employee’s industry or role.
 In the case of healthcare workers, it is essential for them to view these rules on a regular basis, as there are many reasons why an error in compliance may occur.
-With the use of digital signage screens, corporate lock screens and wallpapers, screensavers or a news and safety app, the rules can be repeatedly shown via multiple devices.
+With the use of digital signage screens, corporate lock screens and wallpapers, screensavers or an employee app, the rules can be repeatedly shown via multiple devices.
 This way, they’re accessible at all times, and room for error will decrease as employees always know what important policies and regulations are.
 They’ll know exactly how to follow these regulations when they need to.

 Employees working for your organization might be feeling well themselves, but could have a sick family member at home.
 Some employees may stay at home out of precaution.
 They might still be able to work, but CDC nevertheless recommends encouraging them to stay at home.
 As a solution, your organization could stimulate them to telework or work from home.
 This way, employees that stay at home, can still get their work done.
 However, keeping them updated on important office news can be difficult when they don’t actually come into the office.
 A corporate app or wallpaper could make this easier: the latest updates on all sorts of things can be communicated to your employees directly via their smartphone or PC’s wallpaper – from regular office news to additional measures in response to respiratory illnesses.
 To stay in the know on all important work-related news, all they have to do is check their smartphone or wallpaper.